MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-dbt-fabric.md

   :::image type="content" source="media/data-workflows/enable-data-workflow-tenant.png" lightbox="media/data-workflows/enable-data-workflow-tenant.png" alt-text="Screenshot to enable Apache Airflow in tenant.":::

 - [Create the Service Principal](/entra/identity-platform/howto-create-service-principal-portal).
-Add the service prinipal as the `Contributor` in the workspace where you will create data warehouse.
+Add the service prinipal as the `Contributor` in the workspace where you create data warehouse.

 - If you don't have one, [Create a Fabric warehouse](https://learn.microsoft.com/en-us/fabric/data-warehouse/create-warehouse).
 Ingest the sample data into the warehouse using data pipeline.
-For this tutorial, we'll use the <strong>NYC Taxi-Green</strong> sample.
+For this tutorial, we use the <strong>NYC Taxi-Green</strong> sample.

 - [Create the "Data workflows" in the workspace.](../data-factory/create-data-workflows.md)